 PURPOSE OF THIS POLICY

-The Policy is designed to help assure our students a quality education, provide excellent student support services, and help the University identify any serious or systemic problems or issues affecting the quality of student life.
-The principles and procedures are intended to help CSU identify patterns of conduct that raise a legitimate concern with respect to the University’s academic or business programs, and to comply with obligations imposed by federal regulations for receiving, responding to and tracking student complaints.
+The purpose of this policy is to help assure Colorado State University students a quality education, provide excellent student support services, and help the university identify any serious or systemic problems or issues affecting the quality of the educational experience.
+The principles and procedures set forth in this policy are intended to allow stakeholders and members of the public to provide information that can indicate potential concerns regarding compliance with accreditation requirements and help CSU meet its obligations for receiving, responding to and tracking student complaints.

 APPLICATION OF THIS POLICY

 This policy applies to all students who are enrolled at Colorado State University at the time that the complaint is filed in accordance with the policy.

 DEFINITIONS USED IN THIS POLICY